Basis of Presentation and Summary of Significant Accounting Policies

 •Level 3: Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities and which reflect management’s best estimate of what market participants would use in pricing the asset or liability at the measurement date.

 See Note 7, “Fair Value Measurements” for additional details.

 Financial instruments that potentially subject us to significant concentrations of credit risk consist primarily of cash and cash equivalents, accounts receivable, contract assets, equity securities, and restricted cash.
 Cash that is not required for immediate operating needs is invested principally in money market funds.
 Cash and cash equivalents are invested through banks and other financial institutions in the United States, India, and the Netherlands.
 Such deposits in those countries may be in excess of insured limits.

 Accounts Receivable and Allowance for Doubtful Accounts

-We estimate an allowance for doubtful accounts through specific identification of potentially uncollectible accounts receivable based on an analysis of our accounts receivable aging.
-Uncollectible accounts receivable are written off against the allowance for doubtful accounts when all efforts to collect them have been exhausted.
+The allowances for doubtful accounts reflect our best estimates of probable losses inherent in the accounts receivable and contract assets’ balances.
+We determine the allowances based on known troubled accounts, historical experience, and other currently available evidence.
+Uncollectible accounts receivables are written off against the allowance for doubtful accounts when all efforts to collect them have been exhausted.
 Recoveries are recognized when they are received.
 Actual collection losses may differ from our estimates and could be material to our consolidated financial position, results of operations, and cash flows.

-Inventories are stated at the lower of cost or market value.
-Cost is determined using a weighted-average approach, assuming full absorption of direct and indirect manufacturing costs, based on our product capacity utilization assumptions.
-If inventory costs exceed expected market value due to obsolescence or lack of demand, reserves are recorded for the difference between the cost and the estimated market value.
-These reserves are determined based on significant estimates.
+Inventories are stated at the lower of cost or net realizable value.
+Cost is determined using a weighted-average approach, assuming full absorption of direct and indirect manufacturing costs, or based on cost of purchasing from our vendors.
+If inventory costs exceed expected net realizable value due to obsolescence or lack of demand, valuation adjustments are recorded for the difference between the cost and the expected net realizable value.

 Concentrations of Supply Risk